-This is a revolutionary idea considering that not everything requires to reach consensus.
-If a social media Holochain app is running, then there is no need to validate every singe validation with the whole set of peers.
+This is a revolutionary idea considering that not everything requires to reach a consensus.
+If a social media Holochain app is running, then there is no need to validate every single validation with the whole set of peers.
 Local validation is more than enough, which can then be shared with the global DHT.

 Shared Storage DHT

 The last component, DHT, also plays a crucial role in making Holochain possible.
-DHT is already popular and is already used in file sharing applications such as BitTorrent.
+DHT is already popular and is already used in file-sharing applications such as BitTorrent.

 DHT enables peers to validate their own data using a cryptographic hash.
 This way, each piece of data is preserved with signature validated, confirming that the data has been committed to its local chain.

 Multi-party transactions are also made possible using DHT.
 By doing so, it creates a crossing of chains, which further helps validate the whole set of transactions.
-Others can now publish your transactions, which makes it valid.
+Others can now publish your transactions, which makes them valid.
 The meta-data is frequently used to improve performance,